Background pattern

 Very rare(may affect up to 1 in 10,000 people)

-Betmiga may increase the risk of not being able to empty your bladder if you have a blockage of the bladder outlet or if you are taking other medications to treat overactive bladder.
-Inform your doctor immediately if you are unable to empty your bladder.
+Betmiga may increase the chance of being unable to empty your bladder if you have a blockage of the bladder outlet or if you are taking other medicines for the treatment of overactive bladder or neurogenic detrusor overactivity.
+Tell your doctor immediately if you are unable to empty your bladder.

 Reporting of side effects